Hristo-Boyadzhiev/FurnitureShop/README.md

 •	**Purchases Page:** Provides information about purchases made by users.
 If no purchases have been made, it shows "No purchases yet" with a button redirecting users to the home page.

 •	**Details Page:** In addition to the information visible to guests, admin users can edit and delete furniture.
 The edit page loads a form with pre-filled data for the selected furniture.
 A delete button prompts confirmation or refusal to delete the specific furniture piece.
+The admin can also see available total number of likes but cannot add or delete likes.
 The comments section includes a field to add a comment and a publish button.
 After adding a comment, its content is displayed, and a delete button.

 #### Non-Admin User Access